mauricedb/use-abortable-fetch/README.md

 [![Build Status](https://travis-ci.org/mauricedb/use-abortable-fetch.svg?branch=master)](https://travis-ci.org/mauricedb/use-abortable-fetch)

-React hook that does a fetch and aborts when the components is unloaded or a new fetch is started.
+React hook that does a fetch and aborts when the components is unloaded or a new fetch request is started.

-_Warning: Hooks are currently a React [RFC](https://github.com/reactjs/rfcs/pull/68) and **not ready for production**.
-Use at minimum `react@16.7.0-alpha.0` to use this package._

 # Installation